SwissClinicalTrialOrganisation/secuTrial_recipes/overview_reports/README.md

 4. AdminTool -> "Resources" -> "Reports"
 5. Select the report and release either for "all roles" or "selected roles"

+(note: Randomization need to be set up to get this exact figure)

 ## Query Details

 1. FormBuilder -> "Edit reports"